Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 3. After: "Does my answer make sense in context?
 Could I explain this to someone else?"

 Self-explanation forces monitoring.
-If a learner can't explain why they chose a method, that's metacognitive information: they understand procedure but lack conceptual knowledge.
+If a learner can't explain why they chose a method, this tells us something.
+They understand procedure but lack conceptual knowledge.
 See also our guide on oracy-driven retrieval practice.

 3. Error Analysis as Metacognitive Training